NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M03-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Foundry Portal**: A platform that enables you to create projects and organize AI experimentation.
+1. **Microsoft Foundry Portal**: A platform that enables you to create projects and organize AI experimentation.
 It serves as the workspace for working with Azure AI Vision, allowing you to configure and manage resources, run tests, and analyze image data.

 2. **Azure AI Vision**: A set of powerful tools for understanding and extracting information from images.
 It provides capabilities such as captioning, object detection, and tag extraction, making it easy to analyze visual content and integrate these insights into applications.